sh1nu11bi/logstash-filters/README.md

-# logstash-configs
+# Logstash Configuration Files
-Logstash configuration files
+This repository contains logstash configuration files for various different products.
+The configuration files show how data is enriched and massaged as it flows through the system and is finally output to Graylog for final indexing into an Elasticsearch cluster.